FBI's search of Trump's Florida estate: Why now? - NewsBreak

 About two dozen Trump supporters stood in protest at midmorning Tuesday in the Florida summer heat and sporadic light rain on a bridge near the former president’s residence.
 One held a sign reading “Democrats are Fascists” while others carried flags saying “2020 Was Rigged,” “Trump 2024" and Biden’s name with an obscenity.
 Some cars honked in support as they passed.

+Senate Republican Leader Mitch McConnell echoed Pence, saying, “Attorney General Garland and the Department of Justice should already have provided answers to the American people and must do so immediately.”

+“The FBI director was appointed by Donald Trump,” said House Speaker Nancy Pelosi, D-Calif., when asked about GOP allegations that the raid showed the politicization of the Justice Department.
+She added, “Facts and truth, facts and law, that’s what it’s about.”

-Trump was planning to meet Tuesday at his Bedminster, New Jersey, club with members of the Republican Study Committee, a group headed by Rep. Jim Banks of Indiana that says it is committed to putting forth his priorities in Congress.
+Trump was meeting late Tuesday at his Bedminster, New Jersey, club with members of the Republican Study Committee, a group headed by Rep. Jim Banks of Indiana that says it is committed to putting forth his priorities in Congress.

 The FBI reached out to the Secret Service shortly before serving a warrant, a third person familiar with the matter told The Associated Press.
 Secret Service agents contacted the Justice Department and were able to validate the warrant before facilitating access to the estate, the person said.